stormtheory/odin-data-vault/README.md

 ---

 ## ⚠️ Limitations

-* Memory may not be fully cleared, always a risk, but data is always encrypted on disk.
-(Work around: turn off use of RAM swap space)(Reboot/Shutdown of your machine clears the memory)
-* Will not save you from keyloggers or other kinds of malware
+> [!NOTE]
-* What Odin helps protect you from: if the data vault were physically or digitally stolen Odin should prevent or slowdown the hacker.
+> What Odin helps protect you from: if the data vault were physically or digitally stolen Odin should prevent or slowdown the hacker.
 This is all dependent on which security level, type, and Master Password strength you choose and how much the hacker wants in or can afford.
 I cannot guarantee everything here but I can tell you we give the best effort with an ever evolving security level, so long as the project is supported, as me myself, I want to keep my data safe as well.

+> [!IMPORTANT]
+> What any data/password vault out there can not protect you from...
+> * Yourself (insider threats, misconfiguration, weak Master Password(s))
+> * Quantum decryption of today's encrypted-at-rest data (harvest now, decrypt later) (See "Argon2 - Strength Levels" below and chart for more details)
+> * Amnesia - losing or forgetting your Master Password entirely
+> * The keys being stolen (if your MasterPassword is found out you are compromised, the vault is open)
+> * Zero-day exploits targeting the vault software itself
+> * Metadata leakage (what data exists, who accesses it, when)
+> * Coercion ("rubber hose cryptanalysis" - forced decryption)
+> * Supply chain attacks on the vault vendor
+> * A compromised endpoint reading data after it's been decrypted for legitimate use
+> * Backup sprawl - copies of the data that never made it into the vault
+> * Legal compulsion (warrants, subpoenas, national security letters) (This one for Odin is diffcult, becuase we can not access your data without your Master Password, therefore you have to open it.)
+> * Social engineering (attackers bypass the vault by manipulating people) (With Odin, that's only you as they will need the Master Password)
+>
+> The vault protects stored data.
+The moment data moves, gets used, or humans get involved, the attack surface explodes.
+Security is a system, not a product.

+> [!IMPORTANT]
+> Memory (RAM) may not be fully cleared, always a risk, but data is always encrypted on disk.
+> (Work around: turn off use of RAM swap space)(Reboot/Shutdown of your machine clears the memory)
 ---

 ## 🚀 Future Improvements

 **[ New Features ]**
-* Multiple item delete
+- [X] Multiple item delete
-* Passphrase Generator
+- [ ] Passphrase Generator
-* "folders":
+- [ ] "folders":
-* "totp":
+- [ ] "totp":

 **[ Big Ticket Items ]**
-* Browser Extension for Firefox and Chrome **(Looking into but maybe not be up to the level of security and privacy worth doing)**
+- [ ] Browser Extension for Firefox and Chrome **(Looking into but maybe not be up to the level of security and privacy worth doing)**
-* iOS App
+- [ ] iOS App
-* Local encrypted file storage - Store encrypted documents and photos
+- [ ] Local encrypted file storage - Store encrypted documents and photos

+**[ MISC ]**
-* // Make change to changing vault key to add in redo server table (Not used yet)
+- [ ] Make changes to "changing vault key" to add in redo server table (Not used yet)

 **[[ Long-term Goal ]]**
 **[[[ Server-Based Option ]]]**